lsst-dm/dm_dev_guide/python/style.rst

 This differs from the `PEP 8 recommendation of 79 characters <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_.

+Note that indentation spaces are counted in this line length.
+This allows editors to be set with fixed line limits.
+If you find that indentation spaces are consuming a significant fraction of your code line, consider refactoring the code.

 .. _style-guide-py-docstring-line-length:

 Docstring and comment line length MUST be less than or equal to 79 columns